Dynamic Data Structures for $k$-Nearest Neighbor Queries: Preliminaries

 Answering $k$-nearest neighbors queries using this dynamic 1-NN data structure is straightforward.
 For each tower we consider the prism containing $q$ of the shallow cutting at level $j_k := \lceil \log(Ck/n)\rceil$, for some large enough constant $C$.
 The size of the conflict list of each of these prisms is $O(k)$, thus we can find the $k$-lowest \textit{live} planes in each conflict list in $O(k)$ time.
 Chan~\cite{Chan10} proves that it is indeed sufficient to consider only planes in these conflict lists.
 This query algorithm has a running time of $O(\log^2n +k\log n)$.

-Liu~\cite{Liu20} recently claimed the data structure, in particular the version of Kaplan \etal~\cite{Kaplan17}, supports $k$-NN queries in $O(\log^2 n + k)$.
-However, we see an issue with this approach.
+However, even if we were to know the exact number of the $k$-nearest neighbors that occurs in each tower, we would not be able to support $k$-NN queries in $O(\log^2 n + k)$ time.
 When a plane is pruned during the preprocessing, or when a prism is purged, the plane is only removed from the conflict lists of the current shallow cutting.
 It can thus still occur in other shallow cuttings in the hierarchy.
 This means that we can encounter the same plane multiple times when querying each tower for the $k$-lowest planes.
 See Figure \ref{fig:problem_k-nn} for an illustration.
-As there are $O(\log n)$ towers, this yields an $O(k\log n)$ term in the query time, which matches the bound given by Chan~\cite{Chan10}.
+As there are $O(\log n)$ towers, this yields an $O(k\log n)$ term in the query time.

 \subparagraph{General distance functions.} Kaplan \etal~\cite{Kaplan17} showed how to adapt Chan's data structure to support more general shallow cutting algorithms.
 The main differences between their data structure and the one from Chan is that planes are only pruned when they appear in $(S(n,1)/n)\cdot c\log n$ conflict lists.
 Kaplan \etal essentially prove the following lemma.